 Manchester became a major centre for rubber processing because of its cotton industry and the use of rubber to waterproof cloth.

 By 1862 James Quin, described as an India Rubber manufacturer of Leyland, was running a significant rubber manufacturing operation which eventually became The Leyland Rubber Company in 1883.

-In 1898, there was further expansion with the amalgamation with The Birmingham Rubber Company forming the company we know today as the Leyland & Birmingham Rubber Company.
+In 1898, there was a further expansion with the amalgamation of The Birmingham Rubber Company, forming the company we know today as the Leyland & Birmingham Rubber Company.

 The Hancock family firm, James Lyne Hancock Ltd, which operated from the Goswell Road site from 1820 until 1939, was taken over by the British Tyre & Rubber Company (BTR).
 BTR then eventually merged with The Leyland & Birmingham Rubber Company in 1969.